“The mind withers and the soul may fade,

 The Life, the Loss, and the Love of Colin Madsen

-He claimed that he didn’t have a cell phone, so our communication was solely by computer.
-He said he had no vehicle of his own and had to borrow his mom’s little red car.
+When we first met, Colin claimed that he didn’t have a cell phone, so our communication outside of in-person was solely by computer.
+He said he had no vehicle of his own and the first time we hung out, he had to borrow his mom’s little red car.
 We met up at Panera Bread along the Missouri Boulevard.
 We started out eating inside, but later took our conversation to the outside tables so that we could watch the sunset.

 It was then that Colin first expressed to me his interest in traveling to Russia and studying their language.
 I remember explaining my dislike towards the idea, citing it a dangerous place.
 He countered that the land and culture were beautiful and fascinating.